 Given the amount of time we all spend using digital devices, it is no surprise that eye strain is experienced frequently amongst users.
 Our eyes can mostly focus well on near devices, though conditions such as hyperopia, astigmatism and presbyopia can lead to significant blur and strain with screen use - glasses or contact lenses can help in this situation.

 Even if your eyes focus well on digital screens, the eye muscles will fatigue over time, giving the classic symptoms of digital eye strain: ache around the eyes, blurred vision and tiredness.
 There’s actually a name for this, known as computer vision syndrome.
-Taking breaks from your screen every 20 minutes and looking in the distance for 20 seconds can help delay the onset of these symtpoms.
+Taking breaks from your screen every 20 minutes and looking in the distance for 20 seconds can help delay the onset of these symptoms.
 If you use computers for long periods, special anti-fatigue spectacle lenses may help you.
-These have a small reading prescription incorportated which does some of the focusing for you, taking the edge off your symptoms.
+These have a small reading prescription incorporated which does some of the focusing for you, taking the edge off your symptoms.

 Because a computer often sits further away from your normal reading distance, people with multifocals, bifocals or single vision spectacles can struggle.
 You may find you have to tilt your head or move uncomfortably close to the screen to see it clearly.
 Having a pair of dedicated computer spectacles or IT occupational lenses designed for the appropriate distance can alleviate strain, allowing you to work more effectively.

 The effect of blue light, the higher energy part of the visible spectrum, has been implicated in retinal damage over time.
 Our modern-day screens are increasingly made with LED (light-emitting diode) technology which has a higher amount of blue light than older technologies.
 While it is not clear to what extent this blue-light exposure will have on long term eye health, it is worth being cautious.
 Lens suppliers now have optional lens technologies to decrease transmittance of blue light.
 This may decrease the risk of retinal damage over-time.
 Talk to us about whether you or your children may benefit from ‘blue blocking’ lens technology.